pandosme/timelapse-server/README.md

 4. When done, press ctrl-s and then ctrl-x
 5. Start the container

+You can access the Node-RED flows to inspect or make changes ```http://server-ip:8100/admin```.
+Note that changes may not be persistent when restarting the container.

 ## Timelapse configuration
 ### Local cameras
 If the server can access a camera, create a new Timelapse, set trigger, camera address, user and password